lleonart1984/Rendering-Project-using-DX12/Readme.md

 **loading**: The function represents an action of loading an existing object (and initialize).
 Macro `gLoad`.
 Used for loading `Technique` objects and `PipelineBindings` objects.

-**drawer**: The function represents an action of submitting some draw call.
-Macro `gDraw`.
+**dispatcher**: The function represents an action of submitting some draw call or dispatch.
+Macro `gDispatch`.
 Used to perform draw calls in a `GraphicsManager` object.

 **copying**: The function is intended to copy a buffer from one resource or memory to another.
 Macro `gCopy`.
 Used in all `CommandListManager` objects to copy from CPU to GPU and vice versa.